 MSE is committed to assisting all students in making their college experience successful and positive.
-If any graduate student has documented disabilities, SDS will help coordinates the provision of reasonable accommodations (text to voice, extended time, etc.).
-If a student would like to discuss testing for identifying a disability, then SDS can help the student identify resources.
-Please note that any diagnosis (with appropriate documentation) could be considered a disability if it has a severe impact on the students performance (this could include ADD, diabetes, learning issues, mobility issues, etc.).
+If any graduate student has documented disabilities, Student Accessibility Services will help coordinates the provision of reasonable accommodations (text to voice, extended time, etc.).
+If a student would like to discuss testing for identifying a disability, the service can help the student identify resources.
+Please note that any diagnosis (with appropriate documentation) could be considered a disability if it has a severe impact on the student's performance (this could include ADD, diabetes, learning issues, mobility issues, etc.).